 Students will prepare 2 contrasting monologues of their choosing.
 We will workshop these in class once and students will work on them independently and prepare them for the final.
-The final will also include a process paper detailing the creation process, and the growth that has happened over the course of the term.
+Self Evaluation Paper will be due.

 Critical Responses:

 A few times throughout the term, I will assign an article for you to read and respond to.
 Your responses will be due in class on a day specified by me.
 On that day, please be prepared to discuss the article.
 I'll ask that each response gives a brief summary of the article (1 paragraph) and bullet point 3 quotes from the article.
 After each quote, you will write your opinion on the bullet point (if it is in agreement, please expound, if it is in opposition to, please expound).
 I will be choosing bullet points in class and asking students to discuss them.
 You should be prepared to converse on every response point that you list, as well as engage in the larger discussion of the class.